00-lucid/00-lucid/README.md

 I have project experience using JavaScript(My most confident language)

-also have toy project experience using Python, C
+also have toy project experience using Python

 I am very interested in learn new technology like Ai